CoLRev-Environment/workshop/README.md

 When people enter the room: assign badges (depending on experience) and match people with high and low experience to work together

+Remember: "git reset --hard ..." is not available in the git-graph plugin (must be done via the cli)

 Intro slides (including init): 10 min (max)
 3 Tasks: 3x(9+2) = 33
 Last slide / questions: 3 min